jrussellfreelance/jrussellfreelance/README.md

 ### Hi there 👋
+My passion is automation.
+I love building processes and writing scripts to save someone time.

+My biggest areas of expertise mostly involve things like server-side scripting and configuration.

+Right now I’m a freelancer and a consultant.
+I’ve also worked for various tech startups in the Indianapolis area.

+I consider myself a clever system administrator that automates my clients’ processes so that they can focus on bigger things.

+I am also a competent full stack developer, so I have the ability to diagnose a wide range of issues, maintaining the solutions I develop.
 <!--
 **jrussellfreelance/jrussellfreelance** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.